Integrated Valuation of Ecosystem Services and Tradeoffs

 The spatial resolution of analyses is also flexible, allowing users to address questions at the local, regional or global scales.

 InVEST results can be shared with the stakeholders and decision-makers who created the scenarios to inform upcoming decisions.
 Using InVEST in an iterative process, these stakeholders may choose to create new scenarios based on the information revealed by the models until suitable solutions are identified.

-InVEST models are based on production functions that define how an ecosystem's structure and function affect the flows and values of environmental services.
+InVEST models are based on production functions that define how an ecosystem's structure and function affect the flows and values of ecosystem services.
 The models account for both service supply (e.g. living habitats as buffers for storm waves) and the location and activities of people who benefit from services (e.g. location of people and infrastructure potentially affected by coastal storms).

 Since data are often scarce, the initial versions of InVEST offer relatively simple models with few input requirements.
-These models are best suited for identifying patterns in the provision and value of environmental services.
+These models are best suited for identifying patterns in the provision and value of ecosystem services.
 With validation, these models can also provide useful estimates of the magnitude and value of services provided.

 InVEST models can be run independently, or as script tools in the ArcGIS ArcToolBox environment.
 You will need a mapping software such as QGIS or ArcGIS to view your results.
 Running InVEST effectively does not require knowledge of Python programming, but it does require basic to intermediate skills in ArcGIS.

 The tool is modular in the sense that you do not have to model all the ecosystem services listed, but rather can select only those of interest.

 The User's Guide steps you through installing and running the tools, provides some of the theory behind each model and describes the input data requirements and how to interpret output results.
 A set of sample data is also supplied so that you can use to get to know the models and how they work.